jaanhio/jaanhio.github.io/content/blog/nodejs-flamegraph/index.md

 {{<zoomable-img src="filtered-flamegraph.png" caption="Flame graph after filtering non-application frames">}}

-Almost immediately, we can see the functions called by `readable-stream`, `winston-transport`, `@elastic/elasticsearch` and would have helped greatly in identify the tranporting of huge amount of logs to ElasticCloud as the root cause behind the high CPU usage.
+Almost immediately, we can identify the functions called by `readable-stream`, `winston-transport`, `@elastic/elasticsearch` and would have helped greatly in identify the tranporting of huge amount of logs to ElasticCloud as the root cause behind the high CPU usage.

 {{<zoomable-img src="zoomed-in-1.png" caption="Flame graph after filtering non-application frames">}}
 {{<zoomable-img src="zoomed-in-2.png" caption="Flame graph after filtering non-application frames">}}